The Milgram Obedience Experiment

 Participant applying electric shocks

-This electric shock is in the "choc fort" or
+a shock in the "choc fort" or

-eventually into a choc dangereux or dangerous shock range - and beyond to XXX!
+Further electric shocks moved through increasingly severe sounding shock ranges, eventually into a choc dangereux or dangerous shock range - and beyond to XXX!

 The procedure followed that of the Milgram Obedience Experiment, the task is the same type (recognition of a word from four), with 'punishments' for incorrect answering